-More than three-quarters of Zone 7's water supply originates as Sierra Nevada snowmelt and is conveyed by the State Water Project via the Delta and the South Bay Aqueduct\.
+More than three-quarters of our water supply originates as Sierra Nevada snowmelt and is conveyed by the State Water Project via the Delta and the South Bay Aqueduct\.

 Local Surface Water

 This is comprised of local rain runoff stored in Del Valle Reservoir.